Graham Toulmin

 Graham Adrian Toulmin, AM FICD (born 31 March 1948) is a dentist and musician, notable for his fundraising and dental philanthropy for the Democratic Republic of Congo.
-In 2009, Dr Toulmin was made a member of the Order of Australia.
+In 2009.Toulmin was made a member of the Order of Australia.

 Life and work in Zaïre: 1987-1991

-Dr Toulmin trained as a missionary in 1985, and in 1987 moved with his family to the Democratic Republic of the Congo with the Church Missionary Society where he and his wife established a small dental clinic in Butembo.
+Toulmin trained as a missionary in 1985, and in 1987 moved with his family to the Democratic Republic of the Congo with the Church Missionary Society where he and his wife established a small dental clinic in Butembo.
 He travelled to outlying villages offering dental services and commenced training nurses in dental procedures; these nurse eventually took over the work from him.

-After being evacuated twice because of instability in the eastern regions of Zaire, Dr Toulmin and his family returned to Australia in 1991.
+After being evacuated twice because of instability in the eastern regions of Zaire, Toulmin and his family returned to Australia in 1991.

-Toulmin's inspiring story of the journey that led to this family of six leaving Australia and arriving in the bustling African town of Butembo in the mountainous region of eastern Zaïre is described in his autobiography Long Road to Zaire.
+Toulmin's wrote of his family of six leaving Australia and going to the town of Butembo in the mountainous region of eastern Zaïre in his autobiography Long Road to Zaire.